m) Provisions, Contingent liabilities and Contingent assets

 24 SEGMENT REPORTING

-Operating segments are defined as components of an enterprise for which discrete financial information is available that is evaluated regularly by the chief operating decision maker, in deciding how to allocate resources and allocating performance.
+Operating segments are defined as components of an enterprise for which discrete financial information is available that is evaluated regularly by the chief operating decision maker, in deciding how to allocate resources and evaluating performance.
 The Company's Chief Executive Officer and Managing Director and whole time director form the Chief Operating Decision Makers.

 The Company is mainly engaged in the business of providing IT services.
 The Company offers citizen services, e-governance solutions, system integration, business process re-engineering, data centre co-location and IT consulting services for citizens, corporates and the Government.
 Currently, these activities are conducted only in one geographic segment viz India.
 Therefore, the disclosure requirements of Ind AS 108 "Operating Segments" are not applicable.